MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 The MBA Core Curriculum Via MOOCs

 At the world’s top business schools, about half of each MBA program incorporates a standardized foundational curriculum.
-These core classes vary slightly, if at all, between universities.
-According to The Economist, the compulsory subjects that dominate the first half of most MBA programs amount ground students in business fundamentals.
+These core classes in the foundational curriculum vary slightly, if at all, between universities.

 According to the above analysis, every student must complete six types of classes during the core portion of their school’s program.
 These disciplines include finance, marketing, accounting, leadership and organizational behavior, economic statistics and operations, and business accountability and ethics.